Over the latest annual period, international sales of palm oil rose 12.2% compared to $49.5 billion for 2021.

 Used in food, cosmetics and as bio-fuel, worldwide demand for palm oil is robust.
-Indonesia remains as the market leader for exported palm oil.
+Indonesia remains as the market leader for supplying palm oil to international customers.

 For research purposes, the 4-digit Harmonized Tariff System code prefix for palm oil is 1511.